International Organization for

 The papers will be judged by a committee of IOSCS members, with the expectation that the winning paper be published in the Journal of Septuagint and Cognate Studies (JSCS).

-The deadline for submitting papers for the current competition is August 15, 2013.
-Papers should be sent electronically to Dr. Leonard Greenspoon: ( ).
-If this is not possible, submissions may be mailed to him at Creighton University, 2500 California Plaza, Omaha, NE 68178, USA.
+The deadline for submitting papers for the current year is August 15.
+Papers should be between 4500-5500 words in length.
+Please submit the paper electronically to Dr. Karen Jobes: (email@example.com).
+If this is not possible, submissions may be mailed to her at the following mailing address.